 One of the greatest fears we all have is not being worthy of love or belonging.
 Not being good enough.
 Not mattering enough.
 And when that happens, we may turn back to our Golden Globes because that is the only way we have known to be enough.
 Instead, find one or two dear friends or family members that you can connect with and share these core fears.
 When we share our shame, it has much less power over us.
 These connections can help you stay centered when discontent begins to take over.

-4. Recognize that many of the things that contribute to discontent were once on your wish list.
+4. Recognize that many of the things that contribute to discontent were once on your wishlist.

 You once thought that building a home would make you happy, but it’s really just stressful and overwhelming.
 You wanted children more than anything, but now you’re exhausted and ready for them to become more self-sufficient.
 Our greatest blessings are often our greatest challenges.
 When that happens, remember the time when they were on your wish list.
 Allow yourself to feel the desire for that again then appreciate that blessings come in challenging little packages.